 Where to Watch the Sunrise and Sunset in Joshua Tree National Park

-I couldn’t do a write up on Joshua Tree National Park, without including a bit about sunrises and sunsets.
-In all honesty, wherever you are in the park, you’re probably going to a see a fantastic sunrise or sunset, but these are my favorite spots, especially for photography.
+In all honesty, wherever you are in the park, you’re probably going to see a fantastic sunrise or sunset, but these are my favorite spots, especially for photography.

-- Key’s View – We stayed at a little motel outside of the park one night, and the owner insisted that we had to watch the sunset from Keys View.
+- Key’s View – We stayed at a little motel just outside the park one night, and the owner insisted that we had to watch the sunset from Keys View.
 You can see for hundreds of miles if there’s no haze from pollution, and the view is truly stunning.
 It was cloudy when we explored the area, but this really is the spot for sunsetting.
-No hiking required here.
-There’s even a wheelchair accessible viewing platform.
+No hiking is required here.
+There’s even a wheelchair-accessible viewing platform.

 - Barker Dam – Because this is one of the only spots in the park with water, it’s a great place to catch the sun’s reflections as it sinks behind the boulders.
 If you catch the sunset at the lake, you should have plenty of time to get back to your car before dark.

-- Keys Ranch (Desert Queen Ranch) Tour – Aside from our hiking explorations, this was the highlight of our visit.
-You have to take a guided tour to see the ranch, and it’s only available on Thursday, Friday, and Saturday at 2pm.
-To make matters more complicated, you have to buy your tickets between 9 and 12 at the Oasis Visitor Center the morning of your tour.
-It’s totally worth it.
+- Keys Ranch Tour – You have to take a ranger-led tour to see Keys Ranch, and it’s only available on Thursdays and Sundays at 9:30 am.
+You can reserve your place on the tour online at Recreation.gov.
 Keys Ranch is a gem of a place, with lots of interesting history.
-It’s been expertly preserved and the ranger who gives the tour is funny and engaging.
+The homestead has been expertly preserved and the ranger who gives the tour is funny and engaging.
 The only caveat is that it’s 1.5 hours of walking and talking, which might be hard for some kids.
 I’d say it’s good for 10+.
 If they really love history, maybe a bit younger.

 - Dehydration and Sunburn – This is perhaps the greatest threat in Joshua Tree National Park.
 There is very little water available at the park, so it’s important to be prepared.
 A gallon of water per day per person is recommended for adults — half that for kids.
 Be sure to encourage your children to drink up, even if they’re not thirsty.
 Sunglasses, hats with brims, and high-SPF sunblock is recommended, even in the winter.